tudelft3d/website/education/msctopics/index.md

 ---

 ## Where do I turn?
-Investigate modeling of road networks in CityJSON, with implicit geometries
+Investigate modelling of road networks in CityJSON, with implicit geometries

 ![](img/ComplexInterchangesVisualisation.png){:width="700px"}